MenkeTechnologies/zsh-learn/README.md

 This plugin contains functionality to have a learning collection in MySQL/MariadB to save, query and quiz everything you learn.
-I stored code snippets and other technical information in my learning collection.
+I store code snippets and other technical information in my personal learning collection.
 This helps initial learning, recall and relearning for permanent knowledge.

 ## Install for Zinit